deslum/envtransfer/README.md

-EnvTransfer

-##Description

-Transfer your environment between computers using Yandex disk.
+EnvTransfer - transfer your environment between computers using Yandex disk.

 ##Author